mehwaffle10/Waffle_Balance/README.md

 - Repairing blobs will no longer replace healthy stone backwall behind

 ### Knight
+- Block Breaking
     - Double damage for digging wood (3 hits for wood block)
     - Uses same logic as indicator for breaking blocks (block highlighting will always be accurate)
+    - Distance increased from 2 to 3
+    - Now has a wider window to trigger instead of a single tick
+    - Displays indicator while slashing
 - Fixed fake client slash if stunned at the wrong time between double slashing

 ### Archer